dirigiblelabs/curriculum-2017/IvaMilusheva/CreateLaunchpadTemplates.md

 # Create Launchpad Templates

+In this tutorial, you will learn how to create launchpad items for your Eclipse Dirigible project.
 *Note: the **target viewers** are developers so there is no need of screenshots*.

 ## Create Application